20 JUL 2017

 EWHC 1110 (QB), Queen's Bench Division, Supperstone J, 23 April 2015

-British Airline Pilots’ Association v Jet2.com Ltd EWHC 1110 (QB); (2015) EMPLR 029
+British Airline Pilots’ Association v Jet2.com Ltd EWHC 1110 (QB) and EWCA Civ 20

 The employees’ terms of employment about pay and hours provided no entitlement to any minimum number of hours’ work.
 But, apart from authorised absence and pre-booked annual leave, they had to be available for work if required.
 There was a separate policy for rostering flight staff, which was expressed in aspirational terms.

 The company refused to negotiate with the union over rostering arrangements.
 The union complained to the High Court that this breached the Specified Method.
 The court accepted the company’s argument that the Specified Method was only required in respect of changes to contractual terms about pay, hours and holiday, and that the rostering arrangements were set out in a non-contractual policy document.
 The Court of Appeal disagreed.
 The Specified Method applies equally to non-contractual arrangements.
 Furthermore, the Court held, arrangements for managing and monitoring the rostering of pilots, how rosters should be published and the arrangements for swapping rostered duties all ‘related’ to the core terms of pay, hours and holidays even if they did not directly determine them.